pradeepsinngh/Statistical-Data-Analysis-using-R/README.md

-# Introduction to Data Science
+# Introduction to Statistical Data Analysis using R

-Introduction to data science with R.
+This repo contains various methods, test, models used in Statistical Data Analysis.
+This repo is work in progress.
 # Table of contents

  * [Introduction to R](https://github.com/pradeepsinngh/Data-Science-with-R/tree/master/01%20--%20Introduction)